> Louis Killen > Songs > The Dreadnought

 The Belgian band Kadril sang The Dreadnought on their 2005 album De Andere Kust.

 Louis Killen sang The Dreadnought in 1970 on his South Street Seaport Museum album of songs of the Cape Horn Road, 50 South to 50 South, in 1973 on the National Geographic Society anthology Songs & Sounds of the Sea, and in 1995 on his CD Sailors, Ships & Chanteys.
 The last recording was also included in 2004 on the Lancaster Maritime Festival anthology Beware of the Press-Gang!!.
-He commented in his album’s notes:
+He noted:

 Launched in 1853, this packet was renowned for its fast passages between Liverpool and New York under the command of Sam Samuels.
 Captain Samuels was a colourful character who published an autobiography extolling his exploits as a bully skipper.